 Each unit shall be provided with a factory-installed face and bypass damper, constructed of aluminum.
-The long sealing surfaces of the damper shall seal positively against stops fitted with extruded EPDM rubber seals.
+The long sealing edges of the damper shall have silicone rubber impregnated cloth seals for long life and positive sealing.
 Face and bypass damper stops not fitted with seals shall not be acceptable.
 The damper ends shall have blended mohair seals glued along the ends for a positive seal.
-Plastic clip-on brush end seals will not be acceptable.
+Plastic clipon brush end seals will not be acceptable.
 The unit design shall incorporate the face and bypass damper to prevent coil surface wiping and be before the fan in a draw through configuration.
 Face and bypass damper positioned in the direct discharge of the room fan is not acceptable.
 The face and bypass damper shall be arranged so a dead air space results between the coil and the damper in a full bypass condition to minimize heat pick up.